kaioopacheco/contend-based-drop-off-analysis/README.md

 # Content Based Drop-off Analysis in OTT Streaming

 ## Overview
 This project analyzes viewer drop-off behavior in an OTT streaming context, focusing on how content characteristics influence audience retention.
-The objective is to understand where and why viewers disengage from content, supporting data driven decisions related to content strategy and user experience.
+The objective is to understand where and why viewers disengage from content, supporting data driven discussions related to content strategy and user experience.

 [Project Page (business oriented view)](https://www.kaiopacheco.com/contentbaseddropoffanalysisinottstreaming)